 All recommendations should be A/B tested

 One of the first slides in every single one of these UX playbooks states that “All recommendations should be A/B tested!”.
 This is a really good point.
 Whilst the following tips may work for the majority of Google’s transactional sites, every website is different.
-Using free A/B testing tools such as Google Optimize, or even premium tools such as
+Using free A/B testing tools such as Google Optimize, or even premium tools such as VWO can be a great way to analyse the impact of any technical amends on your site.

 Display a clear CTA above the fold